mischov/meeseeks_floki_bench/README.md

 The test data used is 99Kb and parses to ~2,700 nodes.

-Results vary a bit, probably due to GC, and either library may end up the faster for a given run.
-Generally results look something like:
+The Meeseeks XPath chosen is a naive one similar to the CSS selectors, and unsurprisingly it runs slower than either CSS version.
+A more optimized solution would avoid a lot of filtering and run in around the same time as the CSS versions, but I thought it would be more useful to see how similar solutions stacked up.

 ```
 $ MIX_ENV=prod mix compile
 $ MIX_ENV=prod mix run bench/wiki_links.exs
 Benchmarking Floki select links...
+Benchmarking Meeseeks CSS select links...
-Benchmarking Meeseeks select links...
+Benchmarking Meeseeks XPath select links...

 Name                                  ips        average  deviation         median
-Meeseeks select links         66.05       15.14 ms    ±28.50%       13.72 ms
+Meeseeks CSS select links           75.95       13.17 ms    ±28.88%       10.85 ms
-Floki select links            63.56       15.73 ms    ±21.04%       15.17 ms
+Floki select links                  63.05       15.86 ms    ±20.40%       15.09 ms
+Meeseeks XPath select links         53.03       18.86 ms    ±18.97%       18.80 ms

 Comparison:
-Meeseeks select links         66.05
+Meeseeks CSS select links           75.95
-Floki select links            63.56 - 1.04x slower
+Floki select links                  63.05 - 1.20x slower
+Meeseeks XPath select links         53.03 - 1.43x slower
 ```

 If you're going to be building a simple crawler where all you care about is searching a page for links, both Meeseeks and Floki will probably perform similarly.
+If you're going to use XPath selectors, avoid early filters if you can.

 [Implementation](https://github.com/mischov/meeseeks_floki_bench/blob/master/lib/meeseeks_floki_bench/wiki_links.ex)